shuvrajit-dey21/AI-Healthcare-Chatbot/README.md

 3. Your speech will be converted to text and added to the input field

 ### Document Upload
-1. Use the file uploader in the sidebar to upload health-related documents
+1. Use the file uploader in the sidebar to upload health-related documents (PDF, DOCX, TXT)
 2. The content of the documents will be used to provide context for the AI's responses
+3. The system will automatically extract key medical concepts from your document to improve responses

 ### Export Chat
 1. Click the "📤 Export Chat" button in the sidebar